urbanairship/passtools-api/README.md

 * Our APIs only work under 2048 bit HTPPS encrypted connections to ensure your data is private from client to server connections.
 * Access is authenticated through a unique secret key which we provide to you during the onboarding process.
 It is your responsibility to keep this key well guarded as it represents your identity.
-* We assign a unique Apple Certificate to your passes to ensure the Certificate is only used by you, or you can use your own Apple Developer certificate.
+* You can either use your own Apple's certificate to sign passes, or we will assign a unique certificate to your account.